-Background to Mainland is quite interesting - they are assembled in the USA by hand by Hoosier Mike (from Ukulele Underground's) team in Nashville Indiana.
+The background to Mainland is quite interesting - they are assembled in the USA by hand by Hoosier Mikes (from Ukulele Underground) team in Nashville Indiana.
 The parts though are made and shaped in the far east in the same production facilities as many other mid level ukes such as Ohana I believe.
-Mike used to be the man at Bushman Ukuleles, (which still exist I think) but went it alone.
+Mike used to be the man at Bushman Ukuleles, (which still exist I think) but he went it alone.

 What he has provided though is a range of beautifully finished all solid ukuleles at a great price point that I personally would argue is hard to match for the money.